Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The emergent unidirectional SF and hybrid SFS effects in the NH-SSH model

-The transfer matrix at the critical point $t_{1}=\gamma$ of PT-symmetry breaking is singular with $\Gamma=0$, where we can directly apply the analytic results in Sec. \ref{section2b1}.
+The transfer matrix at the critical point $t_{1}=\gamma$ of the PT-symmetry transition (of the NH-SSH model under the OBC) is singular with $\Gamma=0$, where we can directly apply the analytic results in Sec. \ref{section2b1}.
 The single-particle eigenstates with respect to the two energy bands ($\pm$) are

 where $m=1,2,\ldots,N$,

 and $c_{m}$ satisfies the physical condition